Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Background

-Our code for middle convolution uses the formulation given by Dettweiler-Reiter in \cite[Definition 2.1]{MC-L} as opposed to their formulation in \cite[Section 2]{KatzAlgo} which only differs by changing the order of blocks in the matrices.
-The code requires a matrix group $W$ containing the matrices in the tuple $\mathbf{A}$ and the base ring of $W$ should contain the parameter $\lambda$ used for middle convolution.
-Note that the final function $Compute\_MC$ will automatically check if our intermediate constructions act invariantly on the subspaces $K$ and $L$, as defined in the notation of \cite[Definition of 2.1]{MC-L}.
-The full computer code can be found online at \url{amalvayalin.github.io/research.html}.
+Our code for middle convolution uses the formulation given by Dettweiler--Reiter in \cite[Definition~2.1]{MC-L} rather than their formulation in \cite[Section 2]{KatzAlgo}, which only differs by changing the order of blocks in the matrices.
+The code requires a matrix group $W$ containing the matrices in the tuple $\Abf$, and the base ring of $W$ should contain the parameter $\lambda$ used for middle convolution.
+Note that the final function \texttt{Compute\_MC} will automatically check if our intermediate constructions act invariantly on the subspaces $\mathcal{K}$ and $\mathcal{L}$, as defined in the notation of \cite[Definition of 2.1]{MC-L}.
+The full computer code can be found online at \cite{Vay24}.

-\subsection{Finite Complex Reflection Groups}
+\subsection{Finite complex reflection groups}

-A real reflection can be identified as a matrix with one eigenvalue -1 and all other eigenvalues are 1, and pseudo-reflections refers to matrices with one eigenvalue a root of unity and all other eigenvalues 1.
-A finite complex reflection group (FCRG) is a finite group generated by pseudo-reflections.
-As we are only working with complex groups, the distinction between real or complex eigenvalues is not relevant and henceforth reflections can refer to real reflections or pseudo-reflections.
+A real reflection can be identified as a matrix with eigenvalue $-1$ of multiplicity 1 and all other eigenvalues equal to 1.
+Pseudo-reflections refer to matrices with a root of unity as an eigenvalue of multiplicity 1 and all other eigenvalues equal to 1.
+A \emph{finite complex reflection group} (\emph{FCRG}\,) is a finite group generated by pseudo-reflections.
+As we are only working with complex groups, the distinction between real or complex eigenvalues is not relevant, and henceforth reflections can refer to real reflections or pseudo-reflections.

+All irreducible finite complex reflection groups were classified by Shephard--Todd \cite{stfinite} as belonging to an infinite family of \textit{imprimitive} reflection groups or being one of 34 exceptional \textit{primitive} cases.
+These groups come with a canonical finite-dimensional representation in terms of an action generated by reflections on a vector space $V$.
+Every FCRG of rank $n$, defined below, has a minimal generating set consisting of either $n$ or $n+1$ reflections.

+\begin{definition} The \emph{rank} of a reflection group, presented as being generated by reflections on a vector space~$V$, is the dimension of $V$.
+A rank $n$ group is said to be \emph{well-generated} if it can be generated by $n$ reflections. \end{definition}